ceparazia/SQTP/docs/Chinese Cuisine in ZJU.md

 # **Chinese Cuisine in ZJU**

-As a ZJUer, you're standing at the gateway to **one of China's most vibrant collegiate food universes!** Our campus isn't just about lectures and labs – it's a **365-day culinary festival！**
+As a ZJUer, you're standing at the gateway to **one of China's most vibrant collegiate food universes!** Our campus isn't just about lectures and labs – it's a **365-day culinary festival！**🎉

 Follow our footsteps and take a glimpse of this **wonderland of taste buds!** 🔭